StanleyWorks/wasm-image-processor-docs/docs/getting-started.md

 # Getting Started

-The **WASM Image Processor** lets you resize and transform images directly in the browser using WebAssembly.
-This page shows how to install the package and process images for download.
+The **WASM Image Processor** lets you:

+- Blur images (Gaussian and fast blur)
+- Adjust contrast and brightness
+- Convert to grayscale
+- Invert colors
+- Rotate hue
+- Crop to region
+- Resize (custom and square)
+- Generate thumbnails

+All features run 100% in your browser using WebAssembly and Rust.
+Explore the sidebar for live demos of each function.

 ## Installation